szait/dvs-sandbox/README.md

 }'
 ```

-NOTE: We require a top-level attribute in the schema called `hydra.key`.
-This identifies the fields which uniquely identify a record.
-This is used internally to create derived entity streams from the historical events.
-For more information please refer to: https://hydra-ps.atlassian.net/wiki/spaces/DES/pages/7045155/Schemas+Avro.
+NOTE: A few fields are highly recommended to add to your schema, including a top-level attribute called `hydra.key`, which defines which fields uniquely define a record, and an `eventName` and `eventDate`, which are useful for event-sourcing.
+For more information on creating your schema, please refer to: https://hydra-ps.atlassian.net/wiki/spaces/DES/pages/7045155/Schemas+Avro.

 ### Ingest Data